AdobeDocs/experience-manager-64.de-DE/help/sites-developing/customizing-content-fragments.md

 ## Architektur {#architecture}

-Ein Inhaltsfragment umfasst die folgenden grundlegenden[Bestandteile](/help/assets/content-fragments.md#constituent-parts-of-a-content-fragment):
+Ein Inhaltsfragment umfasst die folgenden grundlegenden [Bestandteile](/help/assets/content-fragments.md#constituent-parts-of-a-content-fragment):

-* A *Content Fragment,*
+* Ein *Inhaltsfragment,*
 * consisting of one or more *Content Element* s,
 * and which can have one or more *Content Variation* s.